 Study performed partly because of potential long term impacts found in the PINT trial (below).
 1,800 ELBW babies randomized to higher or lower transfusion threshold.
 No advantage found of earlier transfusion in either short or long term outcomes.
-Absolutely no sign of any difference in Bayley scores.
+There was absolutely no sign of any difference in Bayley scores.
+The low transfusion thresholds were safe, and led to fewer babies being transfused.

-Comparison of two different transfusion threshold algorithms in 450 ELBW infants <48 h of age.
+Comparison of two different transfusion threshold algorithms in 450 ELBW infants, enrolled at <48 h of age.
 No impact of more restrictive transfusions on any primary or secondary outcome, but many fewer transfusions in the restricted group.

-Longer term outcomes of the PINT trial, no differences found in the planned analysis.
+This was a report of the longer term outcomes of the PINT trial, no differences were found in the planned analysis.
 A post-hoc analysis (always a dangerous thing to do) suggested that there was maybe an advantage in cognitive scores to the liberal transfusion group.

 Platelets